Coroner determines Gabby Petito cause of death was strangulation - NewsBreak

 NORTH PORT, Fla. – The Teton County coroner released Gabby Petito’s official cause and manner of death on Tuesday afternoon.

-Coroner Dr. Brent Blue said Petito’s cause of death was manual strangulation/throttling and her manner of death was homicide.
+Coroner Dr. Brent Blue said Petito’s cause of death was strangulation and her manner of death was homicide.
 Dr. Blue said he believes Petito’s time of death was about three to four weeks from the time that her body was found.

-Petito’s body was found on Sunday, Sept.
-19, putting her date of death between Aug.
-22 and Aug.
-29. Her last post on social media was Aug.
-25.

 By Wyoming state statute, no other information from Petito’s autopsy will be released, other than her cause and manner of death.